QuentinRa/blog.quentinra.dev/info/cpp/index.md

 ## References

 A reference is a sort of pointer to a variable.
-You can modify the reference, which will modify the reference variable, but deleting a reference (ex: `ref = null`) won't destroy the referenced variable. **References** are better than pointer because their size is **constant** (either 32 or 64 bits), so you can actually save memory 🚀.
+You can modify the reference, which will modify the reference variable, but deleting a reference (ex: `ref = null`) won't destroy the referenced variable. **References** are better than pointer because their size is **constant** (either 32 or 64 bits), so you can save memory 🚀.

 ```cpp
 float my_float = 5.0f;